AlphaFold3 at TACC

 Table 2.
 Required Variables to Set in Job Script

-AF3_INPUT_DIR Directory containing the input.json file Location of your input files (e.g., $SCRATCH/input)
+AF3_INPUT_DIR Directory containing the input.json file Set this to the location of your input files (e.g., $SCRATCH/input)

-AF3_OUTPUT_DIR Directory where output will be written Desired output path (e.g., $SCRATCH/output)
+AF3_OUTPUT_DIR Directory where output will be written Set this to your desired output path (e.g., $SCRATCH/output)

 Once the input .json and customized batch script are prepared, submit to the job queue with: